 Background to IR35

-This piece of tax legislation, named after the Inland Revenue press release which first announced the Government’s plans to clamp down on ‘disguised employment’.
+The IR35 legislation is named after the Inland Revenue press release which first announced the Government’s plans to clamp down on ‘disguised employment’.

-Limited company owners can enjoy a number of tax benefits which are not available to permanent staff – the main benefit is that no National Insurance Contributions (NICs) are payable on company dividends.
+Limited company owners enjoy some tax benefits which are not available to permanent staff.
+The main benefit is that no National Insurance Contributions (NICs) are payable on company dividends.

-If an individual’s contract is deemed to be caught by IR35, the vast majority of their salary will be subject to standard PAYE income tax and NIC rules.
+If an individual’s contract is deemed to be caught by IR35, then the income from that contract is subject to standard PAYE income tax and NIC rules.
 The potential tax loss is significant.

 You can find out more about the history of IR35 in our timeline.